As The World Changes, How Should School Change?

 by Terry Heick

-As millenials transition from reddit to the workforce, there is a growing civic discontent over the economic chemistry of our nation.
+As YouTube replaces television and all media seeks to be social, there is a growing civic discontent over the economic chemistry of our nation.

-In this system, the vast majority of the power—political, influence, and financial—is controlled by a select few, where a symbolic ‘1%’ have control, and others scramble for crumbs.
+In this system, the vast majority of the power—political, influence, and financial—is controlled by a select few, where a symbolic ‘1%’ (or maybe closer to 3%) have control and others scramble for what they can get.
 While straight political discussions are mercifully beyond our interest, the issue can’t be ignored entirely, primarily because the systems of education—i.e., formal learning institutions–have inherited a parallel infrastructure stricken with a parallel imbalance–one that promotes a narrow vision of academic success that works well for the ‘1%’ while clumsy and woefully inadequate for the rest.

 Consumerism and Education